xmartlabs/MetalPerformanceShadersProxy/README.md

 ## Examples

-Follow these 3 steps to run Example project: Clone MetalPerformanceShadersProxy repository, open MetalPerformanceShadersProxy workspace and run the *Example* project.
+Follow these 3 steps to run Example project: clone MetalPerformanceShadersProxy repository, open MetalPerformanceShadersProxy workspace and run the *Example* project.

 You can also experiment and learn with the *MetalPerformanceShadersProxy Playground* which is contained in *MetalPerformanceShadersProxy.workspace*.